BingxinLiu/cse532s/lab3/ReadMe.txt

 or
 - ./main 8086 localhost 10 partial_hamlet_act_ii_script.txt partial_macbeth_act_i_script.txt
 then test with your input in producer.

+HERE IS AN ORDER HOW I TEST THE UI:
+1. start all plays with start command
+2. in a director program hit Ctrl-C to see if the program exit correctly, and in the producer program it should never show up.
+3. in the producer program hit stop and then start teh same play to see if everything is ok.
+4. Then hit quit or Ctrl-C to test if the producer and directors can be stopped correctly.

 NOTE: the director directory has all of files needed to read for above two command.
 ====================================== END ==========================================